EZhex1991/StarCraft-GameStory/03-Protoss-The-Fall/08-Chapter08-The-Trial-Of-Tassadar.md

-# The Trial of Tassadar
+# Prologue

 > Tassadar was taken into Judicator custody and sentenced to stand trial for his crimes against the Conclave.
 Fenix, Raynor and Tassadar's followers escaped from the Conclave's agents, as the Dark Templar slipped away in the chaos.

+# The Trial of Tassadar

-Protoss Command Ship Gantrithor
+> Protoss Command Ship Gantrithor
-Holding Orbit over the planet Aiur
+> Holding Orbit over the planet Aiur

 ## Mission Briefing